RajkumarGara/PicoW-TCP-UART-Bridge/README.md

 <img src="./img/3.GIF" alt="Pico-Pi connection" width="40%" align="right"/>

 ```
-sudo npm install -g remote-serial-pico
+sudo npm i -g remote-serial-pico
-remote-serial-pico install
+remote-serial-pico i
 ```

 Now a server is running on the Pi.
-If you plug in a Pico to the USB it will install the client code on the pico and make it a remote serial port.
+If you plug in a Pico to the USB it will install the client code on the pico within 6 sec and make it a remote serial port.

 `/tmp/pico_1`